Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Sequential Submodular Maximization with Group Constraints

-\proof{Proof of \Cref{thm:main-bi}.} Let $x^*$ be the solution obtained by Lemma \ref{mainLemma}, and let $r^*$ and $T^*$ be the revenue and user engagement generated by this solution.
-Consider a policy that would show a permutation $\pi$ to users randomly, such that
+\revcolor{As for the running time, all steps of \Cref{alg:bicriteria} are polynomial-time, and the algorithm used in \Cref{mainLemma} has a polynomial running time in $\frac{1}{\epsilon}$, $n$, and $L$ -- hence the desired running time. } Now let $(\hat{x},\hat{y})$ be the solution obtained by \Cref{mainLemma} and let $\hat{T}_l$ be the user engagement generated by this solution for each group $l\in [L]$.
+Suppose there exists a policy that would show a permutation $\pi$ to users randomly, such that

-This policy would exactly generate revenue $r^*$ and user engagement $T^*$.
-However, unfortunately, such a policy might not exist.
-In the rest of this proof, we show how we can devise a policy that would generate revenue and user engagement within a constant fraction of $r^*$ and $T^*$ respectively.
-To move forward, we need to use the following result due to \cite{agrawal2010correlation} which shows that the \emph{correlation gap} of submodular functions is at most $1-1/e$.
+Such a policy, if exists, would achieve $(1-1/e)$ fraction of the optimal objective of \ref{LP1} in expectation and would satisfy the lower-bound on the engagement of each group by a factor of $(1-1/e)$. \revcolor{However, the vector $\vec{\hat{x}}=\{\hat{x}_{i,S}\}$ is not necessarily a feasible point in the polytope $\mathcal{P}$ of feasible policies (as it is only a feasible point in a relaxation of $\mathcal{P}$); therefore, the above policy might not exist.}

+In the rest of our analysis we show how to devise a \emph{feasible} policy that achieves an approximation to $\vec{\hat{x}}$.
+As in the proof of \Cref{thm2}, we first define the laminar matroid $\mathcal{M}=(\mathcal{V}, \mathcal{I})$ such that